2.1.4. Bode Analyzer

 This application will turn your Red Pitaya into an affordable Bode analyzer.
 It is the perfect tool for educators, students, makers, hobbyists, and professionals seeking affordable, highly functional test and measurement equipment.

-The graphical user interface of the Bode analyzer application, that is shown bellow, is divided into 5 areas:
+The graphical user interface of the Bode analyzer application is divided into 4 areas:

 2.1.4.1.
 Features

-The main features of the Bode analyzer application are described below:
+The main features of the Bode analyzer application are:

 • Measured parameters: Gain, Phase